abingdonpta/abingdonpta/content/posts/2022-09-08 Cardinal Courier/index.md

 You’re invited to our first PTA virtual meeting of the school year on **Monday, September 12 at 7:00 PM**, on Zoom.
 Come meet our PTA team.
 Principal Horak will also deliver his monthly report with a question and answer session afterwards.
 We’ll be asking our General Membership to vote on a few such as our proposed PTA budget.
 Please review our agenda [here](https://www.abingdonpta.org/agendas/2022-09-12).

 > For security reasons, we do not share Zoom meeting codes on our website.
-[Please subscribe to our newsletter, the Cardinal Courier](https://lp.constantcontactpages.com/su/t3ku1aP), to make sure you receive PTA meeting codes.
+[Please subscribe to the email edition of our newsletter](https://lp.constantcontactpages.com/su/t3ku1aP) to make sure you receive PTA meeting codes.

 ## 🏫 Register for After-School Enrichment Fall Classes